asyrjasalo/kongman/README.md

 ## Development

-To start the `docker-compose` test stack and run tests with `pytest`:
+To start the `docker-compose` stack and `pytest` against it:

     make test

+Tests clean up Kong resources they create.
-Tests cleanup what they create so `docker volumes` are left intact, unless `make testdown` is used.
+Docker volume for PostgreSQL persists until `make testdown` is used.

 Some other `make` rules (see `Makefile` for all):